5 tips on how to save for a house

 |Yorkshire and the Humber||£27,598||18%|

-If saving a 20% deposit seems overwhelming, there are schemes available – such as the Government-backed Help to Buy, where you could buy a home a small deposit.
+If saving a 20% deposit seems overwhelming, there are schemes available – such as the Government-backed Help to Buy, where you could buy a home with as little as a 5% deposit.
 Find out more about how this scheme works here.

 The larger deposit you save, the less a bank will need to loan you as a mortgage to meet your property price.
 This means the bank will view you as lower risk, and you’ll get access to better mortgage rates.
 You can use an online calculator or speak with an adviser about the size and type of mortgage you can afford.